FAQ

 You may have heard these words on television: “You have the right to remain silent.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be appointed for you.”
 However, those rights only apply to criminal cases.
 In the United States, there is generally no right to have an attorney paid for by the state or by the court in most civil cases.

-Does Prairie State take every case?
+Does PSLS take every case?

 We will not deny help on the basis of race, color, national origin, sex, sexual orientation, age, religion, political affiliation or belief, disability or any other classification protected by law.

-Who is eligible for help from Prairie State?
+Who is eligible for help from PSLS?

 View our Eligibility Factors to learn more.